• Home

 The Two Shoreline White Storks

 This piece combines found objects—old cutlery, jewellery, and feathers to create this vintage-inspired stork pair.
 The birds perched atop a beautifully finished piece of driftwood.
 By transforming discarded materials into a symbol of freedom and grace, the work celebrates the beauty of renewal, and the stories embedded in everyday objects.
 Their long, graceful legs echo movement and fluidity, while the carefully curated details evoke a sense of poise, inviting reflection on the interplay between past and present, nature and craftsmanship.
-On display and available to purchase from Seaview Artists Gallery, Moffat Beach.
+SOLD at Seaview Artists Gallery, Moffat Beach.

 Two Gliding Manta Rays